The Toda Peace Institute’s Theory of Change

 Theories of change have three parts.
 A theory of change is about how some driving or mitigating factor identified in a Peace and Conflict assessment can be changed with some intervention plan to achieve a positive impact.

-WHAT: The Toda Peace Institute works on six key challenges: Arms Control and Disarmament; Climate Change and Conflict; Social Media, Technology and Peacebuilding; Peace and Security in Northeast Asia; Contemporary Peace Research and Practice; and New Technologies, Security and Peace.
-These six themes are interconnected.
+WHAT: The Toda Peace Institute works on five key challenges: Arms Control and Disarmament; Climate Change and Conflict; Social Media, Technology and Peacebuilding; Peace and Security in Northeast Asia; and Global Challenges to Democracy.
+These five themes are interconnected.

 WHO: The Toda Peace Institute works with diverse stakeholders from governments, business, and diverse parts of civil society, including religious leaders, women, academics, media and civil society activists.